IBM-Cloud/terraform-provider-ibm/website/docs/r/iam_access_group_template.html.markdown

 		Nested schema for **action_controls**:
 			* `add` - (Optional, Boolean) Action control for adding child account members to an enterprise-managed access group.
 If an access group administrator in a child account adds a member, they can always remove them.
 			* `remove` - (Optional, Boolean) Action control for removing enterprise-managed members from an enterprise-managed access group.
-		* `services` - (Optional, List) Array of service IDs to add to the template.
+		* `services` - (Optional, List) Array of service IDs' IAM ID to add to the template.
 		  * Constraints: The list items must match regular expression `/^[a-zA-Z0-9_-]+$/`.
 The maximum length is `50` items.
 The minimum length is `0` items.
-		* `users` - (Optional, List) Array of enterprise users to add to the template.
+		* `users` - (Optional, List) Array of enterprise users' IAM ID to add to the template.
 All enterprise users that you add to the template must be invited to the child accounts where the template is assigned.
 		  * Constraints: The list items must match regular expression `/^[a-zA-Z0-9!@#$%^&*()_+{}:;"'<>,.?\/|\\-\\s]+$/`.
 The maximum length is `50` items.
 The minimum length is `0` items.
 	* `name` - (Required, String) Give the access group a unique name that doesn't conflict with other templates access group name in the given account.
 This is shown in child accounts.
 	  * Constraints: The maximum length is `100` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[a-zA-Z0-9!@#$%^&*()_+{}:;"'<>,.?\/|\\-\\s]+$/`.